ds-tutorials/openrefine-tutorial/index.md

 ## Filters and Facets
 ### Timeline Facet
 We can use tools in OpenRefine to help us quickly better understand our data.
-OpenRefine has a several ways to facet our data, which can give help us identify potential problems.
+OpenRefine has a several ways to facet our data, which can help us identify potential problems.
 Let's start with the #date+reported column we have just transformed.

 Click the down arrow next to #date+reported column scroll over **Facet** and select **Timeline facet**.